sharimot/printer/README.md

 The `onERC721Received` method of the Printer contract is invoked by the NFT contract when you use the `safeTransferFrom` method.
 If you ever use the ERC-721's `transferFrom` method, you will lose the NFT forever.
 `onERC721Received` is intended to be used by smart contracts, so you should never touch it.
+Please be aware that smart contract addresses for Printer may be different for each network.
+If you transfer an NFT to the wrong address, you will lose it.
 When you deposit an NFT, the ownership is temporarily transferred to the Printer contract, but you can withdraw the NFT at any time.
 Unlike [Fractional](https://fractional.art/), Printer allows you to trade an NFT for fungible tokens without losing ownership of it.